Cutting carbs the easy way

 8. Processed cheese sticks

-9. Flavoured, sugary alcoholic drinks such as Breezers and Cruisers based on spirits like rum, bourbon, whiskey, gin and vodka
+9. Flavoured, sugary alcoholic drinks such as Breezers and Cruisers

 10. Muesli bars, energy bars, protein bars, roll-ups.

-More strategies for cutting carbs
+4 more strategies for cutting carbs

 • After eliminating the UPFs, try to reduce your consumption of starchy foods such as rice, pasta and potatoes.
 Instead of having two cups of white rice have one, or better still have a lower GI version such as Basmati and Doongara varieties.